JeremTech/Forge-Modding-Helper/README.md

 ## Report bug or submit ideas

 You can report bugs or submit ideas in the [issues section](https://github.com/JeremTech/Forge-Modding-Helper/issues).
 Please check if your bug or idea have not already posted.
-You can also see in real-time the progression of the next update on the [Forge Modding Helper Trello](https://trello.com/b/4C7TwCta/forge-modding-helper) (in french).

 ## Screenshots